Setting Up A Singapore Company

 “There is no security on this earth, there is only opportunity”

 Step 1 - Company Name Reservation

-The first step in incorporating a local Singapore company is to obtain approval and reserve the proposed Singapore company name.
+The first step in incorporating a local Singapore company is to check the name availability.

 Names for all companies in Singapore must conform to certain guidelines laid down in the Singapore Companies Act.

 An applicant must declare if the proposed company name includes a trademark or patent name, or the name of another company/business existing elsewhere and produce the unconditional written consent of the owner of the trademark or patent, or the other company for the use of the name.
 The applicant is also required to declare that he will change the name if it is found otherwise.